anqooqie/proconlib/docs/dynamic_bitset.md

 documentation_of: //tools/dynamic_bitset.hpp
 ---

-It represents a sequence of bits with a variable length $n$.
+It is a sequence of bits of length $n$ determined at runtime.
-It is compatible to `std::bitset`.
+Its interface is compatible to that of `std::bitset`.

 ### License
 - CC0